vasil-sarandev/Knowledge-base/topics/system-design/cheatsheet.md

 - **Availability** - Every request receives a response, without guarantee that it contains the most recent version of the information
 - **Partition Tolerance** - The system continues to operate despite arbitrary partitioning due to network failures

----

-## Consistency Patterns
+### Consistency Models

-Consistency patterns refer to the ways in which data is stored and managed in a distributed system, and how that data is made available to users and applications.
+Consistency Models refer to the ways in which data is stored and managed in a distributed system, and how that data is made available to users and applications.
 There are three main types of consistency patterns:

  - **Strong Consistency** - After an update is made to the data, it will be immediately visible to any subsequent read operations.
 The data is replicated in a synchronous manner, ensuring that all copies of the data are updated at the same time.
  - **Eventual Consistency** - After an update is made to the data, it will be eventually visible to any subsequent read operations.
 The data is replicated in an asynchronous manner, ensuring that all copies of the data are eventually updated.
  - **Weak Consistency** - After an update is made to the data, it is not guaranteed that any subsequent read operation will immediately reflect the changes made.
 The read may or may not see the recent write.

+### Fault Tolerance

+- **Leader Election**: Ensures coordination in distributed environments.
+- **Circuit Breaker Pattern**: Prevents cascading failures in microservices.
+- **Retries & Exponential Backoff**: Gracefully handles transient failures.

+### Messaging

+Message Queues and Brokers are intermediaries that enable **asynchronous communication** between distributed system components, decoupling producers (senders) from consumers (receivers) to improve scalability, reliability, and flexibility.

+- **Message Queues**
+    Store messages temporarily until consumers retrieve them, often following **FIFO** (First In, First Out) order.
+They provide reliable delivery with features like acknowledgment and retry.
+Commonly used for task queues, load leveling, and buffering.
+- **Message Brokers**
+    More advanced middleware that routes, transforms, filters, and manages messages across multiple producers and consumers.
+They support complex messaging patterns like **pub/sub**, topic routing, and message filtering.

+**Examples:** RabbitMQ, Apache Kafka, Amazon SQS, Azure Service Bus.

 ---
 ## Availability Patterns

 Availability is measured as a percentage of uptime, and defines the proportion of time that a system is functional and working.
 Availability is affected by system errors, infrastructure problems, malicious attacks, and system load